mohammedsaad2001/Houses-price-in-cairo-2023-data-analysis/README.md

 data from kaggle https://www.kaggle.com/datasets/mohamedaabdelgani/houses-price-in-cairo-new-2023

 ## Questions for Analysis
-1)what is the most frequent city in the data?
+1- what is the most frequent city in the data?

-2)What is the average house price in each city?
+2- What is the average house price in each city?

-3)What is the average house space in each city?
+3- What is the average house space in each city?

-4)what is the relationship between space and price?
+4- what is the relationship between space and price?

-5)In which city is there the lowest AVG price per sqm and in which city is the highest AVG price per sqm?
+5- In which city is there the lowest AVG price per sqm and in which city is the highest AVG price per sqm?

-6)What is the percentage of houses in which the price per SQM is less than the average price per SQM in the same city?
+6- What is the percentage of houses in which the price per SQM is less than the average price per SQM in the same city?

-7)What is the chepeast price per SQM house?
+7- What is the chepeast price per SQM house?

 ## Conclusions